sainRaghuveer/propeye_technologies_puppeteer/README.md

 ## Getting Started
 - Go to backend folder and clone this repository
+- then run these commands for getting started
+- this will install all dependencies
 ```
 npm i puppeteer
 # or using yarn